featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-c.md

 Response to disclosures
 tuya and roborock only have one disclosure listed on their site?
 Hard to find

 xiaomi paper

+* UNSW Elec - MUD - they could do this to heighten security
+  * note - doesn't prevent them from being malicious from within their own C2 server, but will mitigate modified devices

 Takeaway